ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Properties, depending on the available transport features.
 An application should specify the Protocol Properties as early as possible to help the TAPS system optimize.
 However, a TAPS system will only actually set those protocol properties that are actually supported by the chosen transport protocol.
-Some of these properties can also be set on individual messages, similar to the properties in {{send-props}}.
+These property all apply to Connections and Connection groups.
 The default settings of these properties depends on the chosen protocol and on the system configuration.

-Set timeout for aborting connection
+Set timeout for aborting Connection

-This numeric property specifies how long to wait before aborting a connection.
+This numeric property specifies how long to wait before aborting a Connection.
 It is given in seconds.
-This property applies to connections and connection groups.

 Set timeout to suggest to the peer

 This numeric property specifies the timeout to propose to the peer.
 It is given in seconds.
-This property applies to connections and connection groups.

 Set retransmissions before "Excessive Retransmissions"

 This numeric property specifies after how many retransmissions to inform the application about "Excessive Retransmissions".
-It applies to connections and connection groups.

-Set whether to use a checksum for sending

-This boolean property specifies whether to use a checksum for sending messages on this connection.
-The default is to use checksums.
-This property applies to connections, connection groups, and messages.

-Set length of send checksum

-This numeric property specifies the length of the checksum of messages sent on this connection.
-It is given in Bytes.
-This property applies to connections, connection groups, and messages.

-Set whether to require a checksum for receiving

-This boolean property specifies whether to communicate to the remote endpoint that it does not require messages on this connection to be covered by a checksum.
-This property applies to connections, connection groups, and messages.

-Set required minimum coverage of the checksum
+Set required minimum coverage of the checksum for receiving

 This numeric property specifies the part of the received data that needs to be covered by a checksum.
 It is given in Bytes.
-This property applies to connections, connection groups, and messages.
+A value of 0 means that no checksum is required, and a special value (e.g., -1) indicates full checksum coverage.

 Set scheduler for connections in a group

-This property specifies which scheduler should be used among connections within a connection group.
+This property specifies which scheduler should be used among Connections within a Connection Group.
 It applies to connection groups.
-For now we suggest we suggest the schedulers defined in {{I-D.ietf-tsvwg-sctp-ndata}}.
+For now we suggest we the schedulers defined in {{I-D.ietf-tsvwg-sctp-ndata}}.

-Configure the priority of a connection for the scheduler

-This property specifies what priority to assign to a connection within a connection group.
-It applies to a connection.
-We suggest the priority as described in {{I-D.ietf-tsvwg-sctp-ndata}}.

-Set low watermark for buffer to nofity the application

-This numeric property specifies the buffer threshold below which the application wants to be informed.
-It is given in Bytes.
-This property applies to connections and connection group.

-Maximum Message Size Before Connection Establishment
+Maximum Content Size Before Connection Establishment

-This numeric property can be queried by the application after creating a connection.
-It represents the maximum message size that can be sent before or during connection establishment, see also {{send-idempotent}}.
+This numeric property can be queried by the application after creating a Connection.
+It represents the maximum Content size that can be sent before or during Connection establishment, see also {{send-idempotent}}.
 It is given in Bytes.